-Academic Computing supports students who have disabilities by coordinating with and supporting the Handicap Educational Liaison Program office.
+Academic Computing supports students who have disabilities by coordinating with and supporting the Accessibility Center.
 Access to computer equipment in an open laboratory is provided for the disabled in addition to special software and Braille documentation for the blind and visually impaired.